yewstack/yew/examples/reactive-state/README.md

-## How to Run
+## How to run

-Make sure you're using the nightly rust in this project:
+Make sure you're using a nightly Rust toolchain when compiling this project:

 ```bash
 $ rustup override set nightly